xcart/xc5-manual/en/shipping/free_shipping_on_specific_products.md

 ## Example 1

 You have 2 items:
-Item One - 0.5 lb, free shipping=yes.
+Item One - 0.5 lb, free shipping = yes.
-Item Two - 0.5 lb, free shipping=no.
+Item Two - 0.5 lb, free shipping = no.

 You have 2 rates:
 Rate One: 0-0.99lb, flat rate - $5.00